DaaniMM/Hello-Pingu-/README.md

 # Hello-Pingu
-This repository is just for fun and practice about CSS.
+This repository was just made for fun and practice about CSS.
 It's just a happy penguin that moves a wing to says "hello".

+Happy codding!